elizabrock/minimal-mistakes/wedding.md

 Please dress comfortably.
 We will be outside for most of the evening and it will get a little chilly after dark.

-You'll be walking around on a lawn, so stilletos are probably not a wise choice.
+You'll be walking around on a lawn, so stilettos are probably not a wise choice.

 The bride will be wearing a full-length off-the-shoulder dress.
 The groom will be wearing a suit.